 Tomato paste is a wonderful thing to have on hand.
-It’s thick and rich with flavor.
-We use it for thickening spaghetti sauce (which can be a challenge when you make your own homemade spaghetti sauce***), enriching the flavors in stews and soups, and for adding some zing to grilled cheese sandwiches.
+It’s thick and rich in flavor.
+We use it for thickening spaghetti sauce (which can be a challenge when you make your own homemade spaghetti sauce***), enriching the flavors in stews and soups, and adding some zing to grilled cheese sandwiches.
 Have you tried tomato paste on grilled cheese?
 It’s delicious.
 You can even make your own ketchup with it.
 Grow your own tomatoes and you can make all sorts of things!
+The homemade paste is one of those things that taste a million times better than their store-bought version.

 Choosing the Right Tomatoes